BluRosie/hgss-monexpansion/README.md

 credits to loadingNOW for his tool, thenewpoketext.  had to modify the binary to make it apply to hgss specifically, but it works alright

 ### make all the overworld btx0 files
-the minisprites that appear in the overworld!  finally figured these out

 images don't need to be indexed

+put your arm9 in the root directory as arm9.bin

+put your overlay 1 in the root directory as overlay9_0001.bin

-put your a081 narc in the root folder as a081.narc (the output will overwrite this)
+put your a081 narc in the root folder as a081.narc (the output will overwrite this, but needs it nonetheless)

+add templates to the end of the above file, a081.  these can be found in rawdata/overworldtemplates.  for example, if i'm adding in a small pokemon, then i need to add in a smallmon template to the end of the file.

 run scripts/makeoverworldnarc.sh in the root directory.  this one currently requires wsl (cygwin or msys2 might work too), sadly

-insert narc a081 over top of what was previously there
+insert narc a081 over top of what was previously there.  do the same with narc a141, arm9.bin, overlay9_0001.bin, and a028_0.bin (insert it over the 0th file in narc a028).

 note that the \*\_shiny.png files are there solely for their palettes